 The King brought the seminar to a close by giving a speech in which he said:

 "A successful society is a society where we work together.
 A society where we listen to each other and learn from each other's experiences.
 And that is exactly what we have been doing here today. [ … ] You – young people and adults alike – represent enormous knowledge capital.
 Here in this room, there are strong personal networks, international views and centuries of combined experience.
 Here, we have all the right conditions for building on Fryshuset's success.
 I look forward to continuing to follow your work – for and with young people."

-Fryshuset is a voluntary organisation that was founded in 1984.
+Fryshuset External link, opens in new window. is a voluntary organisation that was founded in 1984.
 It is aimed at all young people, with a particular focus on those who find themselves living in isolation.
 The organisation runs around 50 different activities within the fields of education, passionate interests, social perspectives, training and the job market.
 Fryshuset works in Stockholm, Skärholmen, Husby, Gothenburg, Malmö, Kalmar and Denmark, and is represented throughout Sweden via a national network of youth organisations.